Ask OpenScientist

 Large Lithuanian cohort confirms erythema migrans as the dominant presentation.

-Atrioventricular Block OCCASIONAL Atrioventricular block (HP:0001678)
+Atrioventricular Block OCCASIONAL Atrioventricular block HP:0001678

 Show evidence (1 reference)